Working from a Color Palette

 Here is my finished artwork!
 To be honest, I’m surprised at how well this turned out.
 As an artist, I struggle with doing work in “not real” colors.
 Having a harmonious color palette to start with, and making a color plan before getting to work was incredibly helpful.
 I hope you have fun playing with color and doing something unexpected!

 Choose from dozens of color palettes created by me.
-I made these pallets from various images that I found inspirational, so you’ll find lots of fun, bright colors.
+I made these palettes from various images that I found inspirational, so you’ll find lots of fun, bright colors.
 If you choose one of these palettes for your art, remember you don’t have to use EVERY color in the palette.
-Chose the ones that work best for your artwork.
+Choose the ones that work best for your artwork.